theseekerofficial/theseekerofficial/README.md

 </p>

 <h2 align="center">⚡ Fun Fact</h2>
 <p align="center">I fell in love with AI and I believe it's the future of technology!
-Also most of the images in this file are made from an IA 🤖❤️</p>
+Also most of the images in this file are made from an AI 🤖❤️</p>
 <p align="center">
     <a href="">
         <kbd>